Guntars123/Giphy_twig/README.md

-Hi, this app displays gifs.
+A fun application that allows users to search for and display animated GIFs using the Giphy API.
+Built with PHP, Twig, CSS.
 Here are the instructions how to open project:

 | Step | Description                                      |
 |------|--------------------------------------------------|